 What if pre-meeting voting has happened?

-- the Secretary can call another meeting to again consider the motion.
-Owners entitled to vote can write and ask for this meeting.
-There must be at least a quarter of the total unit entitlements at the meeting.
+- there must be at least a quarter of the total unit entitlements at the meeting.

 Receiving notice of meetings